spectralcode/OCTproZ/processing.md

   <img src="images/octproz_processingpipeline_linear.png">
 </p>

 Each box in the image above represents a CUDA kernel.
-To enhance processing performance some processing steps are combinend into a single kernel (e.g. k-linearization, dispersion compensation and windowing) to enhance processing performance.
+Some processing steps are combinend into a single kernel (e.g. k-linearization, dispersion compensation and windowing) to enhance processing performance.

 Processing Steps